AElfProject/aelf-block-scan/README.md

     * LIBHeight: the current LIBHeight of chain (unavailable in `Phase.1`)
     * bestHeight: the current bestHeight of chain (unavailable in `Phase.1`)
 * `destory`: called when error happening or exiting from the scanning process, you can close the database connection

+***Notice***:
+1. Notice that we query all the blocks and transactions inside blocks, and it increases the pressure of chain node.
+    However we don't need all blocks and transactions for most of time, so we provide a new scan mode called `listener` which can get the blocks and transactions you are interested in by bloom filter.
+With bloom filter, you can judge whether an event is in a block or transaction, with this, `aelf-block-scan` can give only what you are interested in.
+2. And how to use this, you only need to set the config `scanMode` to the value of `listener` and create a new array `listeners` in the config.
+Check the example [listener.js](./example/listeners.js) for more detail.

 ```javascript
 const {